massimocaprinali/cloud-foundry-public/monitoring_logging_cloud_foundry_apps.md

 * Gain insight on application operations, for example, detect the potential bottlenecks or when upgrades are required.
 * Estimate resource usage and charges.

-For stable operations of your deployments on {{site.data.keyword.Bluemix_notm}} platform, you want to detect problems promptly and determine causes efficiently.
-To accomplish this objective, keep troubleshooting in mind when you design your apps, and use services or tools for monitoring and logging when your app is deployed to {{site.data.keyword.Bluemix_notm}}.
+For stable operations of your deployments on {{site.data.keyword.cloud_notm}} platform, you want to detect problems promptly and determine causes efficiently.
+To accomplish this objective, keep troubleshooting in mind when you design your apps, and use services or tools for monitoring and logging when your app is deployed to {{site.data.keyword.cloud_notm}}.

 To retain logs for a longer period and advanced analysis, services like [{{site.data.keyword.cos_short}}](docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-archiving) can be used.